 Effect of Diabetes on Osseointegration and Dental Implants

-The tenacious hyperglycemia in diabetic people, hinder osteoblastic activity and modifies the response of parathyroid hormone that adjusts metabolism of Ca and P, decreases collagen synthesis during callus formation, induces apoptosis in lining cells of bone and increases osteoclastic activity due to untiring inflammatory response.
-It also stimulates deleterious effect on bone matrix and reduces growth and buildup of extracellular matrix.
+The tenacious hyperglycaemia in diabetic people, hinder osteoblastic activity and modifies the response of parathyroid hormone that adjusts metabolism of Ca and P, decreases collagen synthesis during callus formation, induces apoptosis in lining cells of bone and increases osteoclastic activity due to untiring inflammatory response.
+It also stimulates deleterious effect on bone matrix and reduces growth and build-up of extracellular matrix.
 The subsequent result is reduced bone formation during healing.

 Type -1 diabetes (insulin dependent) causes decreased bone formation, as well as reduced bone mineral density and higher bone resorption while Type -2 diabetes (non-insulin dependent) produces normal or greater bone mineral density in some patients.
-It has been detected that insulin not only diminishes the harmful effect of hyperglycemia by controlling it but also stimulates osteoblastic activity.
+It has been detected that insulin not only diminishes the harmful effect of hyperglycaemia by controlling it but also stimulates osteoblastic activity.

 Success/failure of dental implants in diabetic patients

 Most of the studies detected slightly high percentage of early failure of implants in diabetics compared to late failure.
 Some reports indicated increased failure rate within first year of loading signifying the risk of implant failure is associated with uncovering of implants and early stage of implant loading.
 The study conducted by T W Oates also supports high early failure in diabetic patients as such patients had low implant stability quotient (ISQ) in a time span of 2-12 weeks.
-It was also noted that, lower the level of glycemic control, higher the amount of ISQ reduction and longer the length of recovery in ISQ at base level was required.
+It was also noted that, lower the level of glycaemic control, higher the amount of ISQ reduction and longer the length of recovery in ISQ at base level was required.
 Nevertheless, most of implants attained base level of stability within 4 months even in uncontrolled diabetic patients, if the patients were refrained with micro- and macro-vascular complications.

 It was observed in one study that the duration of diabetes significantly affected the success of dental implant.
 While another study did not demonstrate significantly higher late implant failures in diabetic patients even with longer duration.